-Below you will see profiles of the current Board members – they would all appreciate your prayerful support as they seek to steward CMS NSW & ACT for God’s glory and to see Jesus proclaimed as Lord all over the world.
+Below you will find profiles of the current Board members.
+They would all appreciate your prayerful support as they seek to steward CMS NSW & ACT for God’s glory and to see Jesus proclaimed as Lord throughout the world.

-Robert McPaul has recently semi retired after many years in senior Human Resource and Community Service Management roles with organisations such as Fairfax, Reckitt Benkiser, BaptistCare NSW and Presbyterian Social Services.
+Robert McPaul is semi-retired, after serving many years in senior Human Resource and Community Service Management roles with organisations such as Fairfax, Reckitt Benkiser, BaptistCare NSW and Presbyterian Social Services.
 He currently works part time with Presbyterian Social Services.

 He has been an active member of CMS since his teenage years and served as Chairman of the NSW Branch from 1995 to 2005.
 Robert is presently Chair of the CMS Trust and a member of General Committee.
 In 2011 he became the inaugural Chair of CMS NSW & ACT Company in its new incorporated structure.

-Robert and his wife Helen currently attend St Michaels Cathedral Wollongong after having attended St Mary’s at Balmain as part of the Darling St Anglican Church for the previous 9 years subsequent to moving from the Sutherland Shire after 26 years.
+Robert and his wife Helen currently attend St Michael’s Cathedral Wollongong after having attended St Mary’s at Balmain (part of Darling St Anglican Church) for the previous 9 years.
+Prior to this Robert and Helen lived in the Sutherland Shire for 26 years.
 He has been a Christian since his early childhood and like many who have had this experience has had special times in his life when his Christian life has grown in maturity.